BhaskarTrivedi/flaskWebserverandAndroidClient/readme.md

 execute python DataMiningServer.py <br/>
 it will start your basic server, for me generated URL was http://127.0.0.1:5000/  <br/>
 ![](https://github.com/BhaskarTrivedi/flaskWebserverandAndroidClient/blob/master/flaskServer.JPG)
-create some basic android project you can fork my project also. <br/>
+<br/>create some basic android project you can fork my project also. <br/>
 If you are using my project use user name as Bhaskar and password as imbhaskar at login screen. <br/>
 Click on login button, it will send and received JSON object to and from flask web server <br/>